cldf/cldf/README.md

 file, adding `.zip` as filename extension.
 The filename references in the metadata MUST be kept unchanged.

-CLDF processing software MAY implement zip-file discovery, i.e. if a filename referenced in the metadata cannot be found, but a file `filename.zip` is found, processing MUST proceed with the unzipped content of `filename.zip`.
+CLDF processing software MAY implement zip-file discovery, i.e. if a filename referenced in the metadata cannot be found, but a file `filename_with_extension.zip` is found, processing MUST proceed with the unzipped content of `filename_with_extension.zip`.

 If CLDF processing software does not support zip-file discovery, it should signal the corresponding error in a transparent way.
 I.e. it should be clear for the user that the ZIP archive should be unzipped before